ahmdigital/react-native-sheets-bottom/README.md

 **Note:** the first line of your commit message is displayed in the release notes.
 Make sure the message is aligned with the changes you are making.

-**Tip:** make one PR for one problem.
+**Tip 1:** make one PR for one problem.
 If you need to fix a but, don't add a new feature at the same time.
 Create two PR's.

+**Tip 2:** take a look at this repo to help you writing commit messages(optional): https://github.com/leonardoanalista/cz-customizable

 This is a fork from: https://github.com/enesozturk/rn-swipeable-panel - all credits to original package creator https://github.com/enesozturk